minicomp/wax_tasks/README.md

   Bundler version 1.16.1
 ```

-To use the IIIF task, you will also need to have ImageMagick installed and functional.
+To use the IIIF task, you will also need to have ImageMagick and Ghostscript installed and functional.
 You can check to see if you have ImageMagick by running:
 ```bash
 $ convert -version
   Version: ImageMagick 6.9.9-20 Q16 x86_64 2017-10-15 http://www.imagemagick.org